-Aside from the bad mojo associated with privacy violations, if a vendor is unethical in their business practices, you have to wonder how they’ll treat you.
+Aside from the bad mojo associated with privacy violations, if a B2B data provider is unethical in their business practices, you have to wonder how they’ll treat you.

 Don’t assume that a bigger name equates to an ethical approach.
 Scrutinize their contract and data collection procedures carefully.

-Your data provider should be invested in your success with their product.
+Your B2B data provider should be invested in your success with their product.
 Look for a systematic onboarding process, ongoing access to customer success, and readily available technical support.
 It’s easy to deliver the data and go.
-But the right vendor will act as a guide to help you use it effectively.
+But the right B2B data provider will act as a guide to help you use it effectively.

 How to evaluate support

-Evaluating a vendor’s support comes down to asking some key questions:
+Evaluating a B2B data provider’s support comes down to asking some key questions: